Healthdirect Free Australian health advice you can count on.

 How do I find a plastic surgeon?

 The Australian Health Practitioner Regulation Agency (AHPRA) has a register of medical practitioners.
 This will tell you if a doctor is a specialist plastic surgeon.
-Plastic surgeons are the best type of healthcare professional to perform a liposuction procedure.
+Plastic surgeons are the best type of healthcare professional to carry out a liposuction procedure.

-If the doctor is not a specialist plastic surgeon, they may still be able to do cosmetic procedures such as liposuction.
-But it is important to realise that they do not have the same qualifications as a specialist.
+If the doctor isn't a specialist plastic surgeon, they may still be able to do cosmetic procedures such as liposuction.
+But it is important to realise that they don't have the same qualifications as a specialist.

 If you are considering a surgeon, find out about their experience and qualifications.
-Ask the medical practitioner lots of questions about the procedure.
-You should make sure you are comfortable with them.
+Ask them questions about the procedure.
+Make sure you are comfortable with them.

 Questions to ask before liposuction

-There is a lot to consider before deciding to have any form of cosmetic surgery.
-You can ask your doctor questions about surgery in general.
-There are other questions you should ask about liposuction, such as:
+There is a lot to consider before deciding to have any type of cosmetic surgery.

 • What type of liposuction do you recommend for me and why?

-• How much bruising, swelling or pain do you expect me to experience?
+• How much bruising, swelling or pain do you expect me to have?
 What should I do about this?

-• After surgery, how long before I can return to my normal activities?
+• How long after surgery will it be before I can go back to my normal activities?

 • Will I have stitches, bandages or dressings?
 How long will they be in place?
 Will I need to have the stitches taken out?